domanisamuel/domanisamuel/README.md

-Hi! 👋 I'm Samuel, a Software Developer and UI Design
+Hi! 👋 I'm Samuel, a Software Engineer and UI Designer